Cotswold Natural Livery

 The horses live as a mixed (no stallions!), barefoot herd, which promotes natural interaction but minimises risks of injury.
-We insist on horses being barefoot, and offer the hoof care services of leading Applied Equine Podiatrist, Lindsay Cotterell who has many years experience transitioning shod horses to being barefoot.
+We insist on horses being barefoot, and offer the hoof care services of Melanie Fauske, who has several years of experience transitioning shod horses to being barefoot.

 We have a round pen, a small all weather school, a yard for conditioning feet, and lots of opportunities for off-road riding, as our landlord kindly allows us access to most of his 1500 acre farm, and we are situated right on one of the UK’s long distance bridle paths, the Macmillan Way.
 For the intrepid, the endless rolling “rides” of Cirencester Park, one of the most beautiful estates in the country, are within an hour’s hack.